 Say it in class, when watching a flamenco video, by yourself while you're cooking.
 Say it when you don't think you should.
 Say it to your mom.
 Say it to your friend.
 Just say it a lot.
 Experiment.
 Play.
 Mess up!

-Then, let me know how it felt here in the comments.
+Then, let me know how it felt below in the comments.
 (Feel free to leave any other thoughts on jaleos there as well.)

 If you want to know More...
-This month bulerías class is all about jaleos.
+This month's bulerías class is all about jaleos.
 We started last Saturday, but you can still join in.

 And to really get it down...
 I've learned a lot about how to give jaleos in Jerez.
-If you'd like to join me there in May, you can get all of the info here.
+If you'd like to join me there, you can get all of the info here.